 - How to get there: You can fly into Malaysia as there are flights to most major cities in Malaysia.
 Also, You can enter by land through Thailand or via sea.

 Malaysia is reasonably priced but this really depends on the standard of hotel or hostel and location.
 Basic hotel room prices can start from $12 per night.
 And a hostel sharing with others can be as low as $5 per night.

 Best Things To Do In Malaysia

-Batu Caves are situated thirteen kilometers north of the capital city Kuala Lumpur.
+Batu Caves are situated thirteen km north of the capital city Kuala Lumpur.
 You can get to the Batu caves via the KTM Komuter line that stops at Batu Caves railway station.

-For those who enjoy hiking, the islands also offer some great opportunity of jungle trekking and sighting big monitor lizards and large spiders between Long Beach and Coral Bay.
+For those who enjoy hiking, the islands also offer some great opportunities for jungle trekking and sighting big monitor lizards and large spiders between Long Beach and Coral Bay.

-You can also self-invite to a beach party at Bubu Long Beach resort for enjoying hanging out with other travellers and watching the locals perform.
+You can also self-invite to a beach party at Bubu Long Beach resort for enjoying hanging out with other travelers and watching the locals perform.

-The rainforest can also be viewed from above the treetops while trekking down the 530-meter-long suspended Canopy Walkway.
+The rainforest can also be viewed from above the treetops while trekking down the 530 meters long suspended Canopy Walkway.

 Sitting 1500 meters above sea level, the Cameron Highlands is an extensive hill station named after William Cameron, the British surveyor.

 He stumbled upon the soft, curvy sides of these picturesque green hills in 1885.